arcosuc3m/grppi/doc/stream-filter.md

 There are two variants:

-* *Stand-alone filter*: Applies a filter to a stream of values produced by a generator and invokes a consumer for each value satisfying the precicate.
+* *Stand-alone filter*: Applies a filter to a stream of values produced by a generator and invokes a consumer for each value satisfying the predicate.
 * *Composable filter*: Defines a filter that can be used as a building block by another pattern (e.g. a pipeline).